chef/automate/components/docs-chef-io/content/automate/ha_features.md

 - Several methods are followed in performance tuning, hardware planning, data retention policies, storage, network load-balancing, and firewall services.

-- As Chef Automate Cluster is offered as a Chef Professional Service, the customer receives expert architecture planning, system architecture recommendations, and performance tuning for their network infrastructure.

 ## Load Balancer

 **Load balancer** aids in identifying possible failure points and thereby helps in reducing downtime.
 More efficient workload distribution helps optimize network infrastructure components and increases application availability.